Beman/iterator-facade-proposal/iterator-facade-proposal.md

 ### Problem

 Iterators that conform to the requirements of the C++ standard library are tedious to write and difficult to write correctly.
-They are tedious to write because although they need only a few of core functions, they also require a larger number of subsidiary functions and other boilerplate.
-Conforming iterators are difficult to write correctly because each iterator category has a subtly differing set of requirements, making it all too easy to get subsidiary functions or other boilerplate wrong.
+They are tedious to write because although they need only a few core functions, they also need subsidiary types, functions, and other boilerplate.
+Conforming iterators are difficult to write correctly because each iterator category has a subtly differing set of requirements, making it all too easy to get subsidiary types, functions, or other boilerplate wrong.

 ### Solution